mit-acl/Batvik-seasonal-dataset-loader/README.md

 The dataset contains recordings of six flights along the same trajectory in coastal Finland.
 The flights take place at different times of the year.
 The images contain significant seasonal appearance variation.

-The following measurements, and much more, are available in the dataset:
+The following measurements, as well as a few others, are available in the dataset:
 - Image frames from a camera carried by a drone
 - Camera position and orientation information in a georeferenced coordinate system
 - Raw IMU data